Out of nowhere, talcum powder ovarian cancer cases became the hottest mass tort case. What happened and where are we now in these lawsuits?

 For many decades, talcum powder has enjoyed great success as a consumer product.
 While young mothers often eagerly sprinkle it on their infants during diaper changes to help absorb wetness and prevent diaper rash, other women used the powdery substance as a regular part of their feminine hygiene practices.

-Also, both male and female athletes routinely use talcum powder products to try and lower their chances of developing athlete’s foot and other fungal infections.
+Also, both male and female athletes routinely use talcum powder products to try to lower their chances of developing athlete’s foot and other fungal infections.
 Only limited complaints have been lodged for many years about the possibility that talcum powder could cause ovarian cancer.
 However, many women are now challenging their earlier beliefs about this product’s safety.
-In fact, the first successful lawsuit against talcum powder product giant, Johnson & Johnson, have now been filed and won.
+In fact, the first successful lawsuit against talcum powder product giant, Johnson & Johnson, has now been filed and won.

 The question — the big question in these J&J cases is the Nixon question: What did J&J know and when did they know it?
-We started asking this question in an innocuous post seven years ago reporting on North Dakota lawsuit.
+We started asking this question in an innocuous post seven years ago reporting on the North Dakota lawsuit.
 Juries have had an opportunity to answer this question recently.
 The answer has been unequivocal: too much.

 Exactly What is Talcum Powder?